 Croatia is a country at the crossroads of Southeast and Central Europe, which shares a coastline along the picturesque Adriatic Sea.
 This country has a beautiful overall climate, with more than 2,500 hours of sun per year, picturesque ports, stunning cities, hundreds of islands, and the most beautiful coastline in Europe.

-Croatia is known for its scenic pebbled beaches, lavender fields, Pag cheese, and Ancient Roman Ruins, as well as being one of the locations where Game of Thrones was beautifully filmed.
+Croatia is known for its scenic pebbled beaches, lavender fields, pag cheese, and ancient Roman ruins, and it is one of the locations where Game of Thrones was beautifully filmed.
 You could see or experience these and more if you stay for 3 weeks in Croatia.

 THINGS TO KNOW BEFORE GOING TO CROATIA